 Recommended by Margherita, from The Crowded Planet blog

 If you are planning to visit Emilia-Romagna, make sure you don’t miss Modena!
 This medium-sized town is only half an hour by train from Bologna and 1 and a half hours from Milan, and it offers so much to see and do that you could easily spend a few days exploring.
-There are two main reasons to visit Modena, Italy – food, and cars.
+There are two main reasons to visit Modena, Italy – food, and those famous Italian sportscars.